zjuwwq/angular-ui-placeholder/README.md

 This will copy the placeholder files into your `bower_components` folder, along with its dependencies.

-next, read demo/index.html for detail
+Next, read demo/index.html for detail